paavan-showri/Case-study-using-SQL-Python-and-Tableau/README.md

 -   Then another function was created to tag the customers into high- and low-LTV groups.

 -   Created multiple dashboards on the different services and their relation with contract, total charges (LTVs), monthly charges, tenure, and churn.
--   Finally, we created a Tableau story with all the dashboards created so far.
+-   Finally, a Tableau story was created with all the dashboards created so far.